Architecture and deep-dive into leveraging Predictive Intelligence for S/4HANA

 Extending the core:

-The below figure explains the different ways of leveraging end-to-end predictive scenarios:
+The below figure explains the different ways of leveraging end-to-end predictive scenarios using SAP Analytics Cloud:

-In the next blog, we discuss a bit more details on the scope and functionality with S/4HANA leveraging Predictive Intelligence.
+In the next blog, we discuss a bit more details on the different approaches and process flows involved in leveraging Predictive Intelligence.

 Here are some quick links to the blogs in this series to give you a complete understanding of how Predictive Intelligence is infused into SAP S/4HANA.